 But my ultimate favourite is back from 2014, the John Lewis advertisement was with Monty the Penguin.
 I grew up loving penguins and watching Pingu as a child, so if I could had a pet penguin like this I would!
 Seeing penguins in the wild sure would be a dream come true!

 6. Presents Under The Tree

-It is highly likely that you will not see presents under a Dutch Christmas tree, as this isn’t the tradition.
+It is likely that you will not see presents under a Dutch Christmas tree, as this isn’t the tradition.
 However I do think it is becoming more popular to celebrate Christmas in the Netherlands with presents.
-That feeling of waking up on Christmas day excited to open the surprises under the tree is a feeling I will never forget.
-But I cannot complain, as we celebrate with presents on Sinterklaas so it’s a different feeling.
-This year I will put our biscuits and sweets under the tree to be eaten on the day.
+That feeling of waking up on Christmas day excited to open the surprises under the tree is a feeling I will never forget.This year I will definitely be putting some biscuits, sweets and presents under the tree.

 7. Boxing Day TV Programmes

 The day after Christmas is when you get to stuff your face with all the leftovers from Christmas day and that means its totally acceptable to eat chocolate for breakfast.
 The UK Boxing Day television is usually pretty good, allowing you to relax on the sofa watching all those BBC comedy shows, Blue Planet specials and those feel good films that are worth watching again.

 To me, it wasn’t always about watching TV of course, it was usually planned to join the family on a wintery walk (maybe even in the rain based on British weather).
 Grabbing your winter coats, hat, scarf, gloves and walking somewhere like along the beach seafront or somewhere in nature where it was likely very empty.